Dekirai/MultiPresence/README.md

 ## What is MultiPresence exactly?
 MultiPresence exists for game's that don't support Rich Presence for Discord (yet).
 It can be expanded for tons of games that allows me to easily read the process' memory.

+A preview for every game supported so far can be found [here](https://github.com/Dekirai/MultiPresence/blob/main/PREVIEW.md)

 ## Requirements
 - [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)